 How important is it to keep the house clean at all times?

 Well, for me having 3 boys running and playing around the house, I find it hard to maintain a tidy environment.
 I can’t spend my entire day cleaning up after my boys; it would never end.
-I am sure each of us grew up in houses that had a certain level of clutter, mess and organization.
+I am sure each of us grew up in houses that had a certain level of clutter, mess, and organization.
 Constant clutter, though, can be overwhelming.
-So I teach my boys how to lessen the mess and clean up, when needed.
+So I teach my boys how to lessen the mess and clean up when needed.

 How to Play

-First thing to consider is establishing “appropriate time to play” with your kids.
+The first thing to consider is establishing “appropriate time to play” with your kids.
 You have to have an agreement among your kids for when is the best time for them to play and mess around the house.
 It is also important to establish playtime rules.
 Teach your children to take out one toy collection at a time.
 Before they move on to their next playful endeavor they need to put the previous items away.
 This also helps lessen fighting between my boys and controls the amount of discipline I have to do.

 Less is More